Mailchimp app

 • 'Cleaned' emails that Mailchimp has already removed from your audience (bounced addresses)

 • Contacts that have been deleted or unsubscribed in Mailchimp so you aren't able to re-subscribe them.
-Advise any of these people to sign up to your Mailchimp list directly - it's the only way for them to be subscribed again.
+Advise any of these people to sign up to your Mailchimp list directly; it's the only way for them to be subscribed again.
 See Mailchimp's guide here.

 • If you have any 'Required' fields on your Mailchimp signup form (regardless of whether you use it) then Mailchimp won't allow new contacts to be added to your account without that data.
 Head to Audience > Signup forms > Form builder in Mailchimp and ensure that 'Email address' is the only required field.